 If the answer is yes to the above questions…

 Submit Membership Application and Dues

 Educational Membership Requirements

 To become an educational member of the IACBE, an academic business unit must:

-- Provide evidence that its parent institution has a publicly-stated mission appropriate to a college or university.
+a.
+Evidence that the member has a publicly stated mission appropriate higher education.
 This mission must have been approved by the institution’s governing body (i.e., trustees, regents, directors).

-- Submit a copy of the most recent catalogs, prospectuses, marketing brochures, or other materials that describe the institution’s undergraduate and graduate degree programs.
-If this material is online, provide the website address (URL) for and an electronic version of this material (e.g., a non-editable document such as a PDF file).
+c.
+A copy of the most recent catalogs, prospectuses, marketing brochures, or other materials that describe the institution’s undergraduate and graduate degree business-related programs.
+If this material is available online, provide the direct link(s) to this information.

-If two or more institutions have the same parent institution or if an institution provides business programs under different institutional names, separate membership may be required.
+If two or more academic business units have the same parent institution or if an institution provides business programs under different institutional names, separate membership may be required.
 Contact the IACBE office to discuss the options that are available.